Mapping the disaggregated economy in real-time: Using granular payment network data to complement national accounts: Additional material: comparison to existing data

 We consider pairwise transactions that are non-zero in both datasets.
 To adjust for major differences in the scale and coverage, we normalise the transaction values between a pair of industries $i$ and $j$ by the aggregate value of all transactions in the respective IOT, excluding those between industry pairs that have no linkages in the other dataset.

 As an additional measure of difference, we also compile a scaled percentage difference measure, that allows keeping those links, that are non-zero in at least one of the data sets, using the formula

-which compiles the absolute value of the difference of transactions measured as the percentage of total transactions in the respective dataset.
-We scale it by the average of total of transactions and take the log to deal with the highly skewed nature of the data.
+which compiles the absolute value of the difference in transactions measured as a percentage of total transactions in the respective dataset.
+We scale it by the average of the total number of transactions and take the log to deal with the highly skewed nature of the data.

-This modified measure is illustrated in Fig. \ref{fig:difference_hist_percentage} and summarised by quartiles in Table \ref{tab:differences_quartiles_zerolinks}.
+This modified measure is illustrated in Fig. \ref{app:fig:difference_hist_percentage} and summarised by quartiles in Table \ref{app:tab:differences_quartiles_zerolinks}.
 We find the differences to be much smaller when keeping the one-sided zero links in the data.
 Note that the scale of the indicator is not comparable to the difference metric used in the main text (Sec. \ref{subsec:difference_quantification}).
 In contrast to the proportional difference, the scaled percentage differences lack a clear quantitative interpretation but are used to illustrate the qualitative impact of removing one-sided zero-links.

 \FloatBarrier